balagaraghuram/hummingbird-/README.md

-Hummingbird Medical Chatbot (RAG) — Llama-2-7B GGML + LangChain + Chainlit
+Hummingbird Medical Chatbot (RAG)
+Hummingbird embeddings + Llama-2-7B Chat (GGML) - LangChain - Chainlit - CPU-friendly

-A local, CPU-friendly medical chatbot powered by a Sentence Transformers Hummingbird embedding model for retrieval and Llama-2 7B (GGML) for generation.
-It uses Retrieval-Augmented Generation (RAG) over The Gale Encyclopedia of Medicine (Vol. 1, 2nd Ed.) to answer medical questions, summarize entries, and generate medically themed text with grounded context.
+A local medical Q&A chatbot built with Retrieval-Augmented Generation (RAG).
+It uses a Sentence Transformers Hummingbird embedding model for semantic retrieval and a quantized Llama-2 7B Chat GGML model for response generation, grounded on The Gale Encyclopedia of Medicine (Vol. 1, 2nd Edition).

-⚠️ Disclaimer: This project is for educational and research purposes only.
-It is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare provider for medical concerns.
+Medical disclaimer: This project is for educational and research purposes only.
+It is not medical advice and must not be used for diagnosis or treatment decisions.
+If you have urgent symptoms or a medical emergency, contact local emergency services or a qualified healthcare professional immediately.

-Key features
-Semantic retrieval using the Hummingbird embeddings model (Sentence Transformers)
+Highlights
+Hummingbird embeddings for high-quality semantic search over medical text

-Local LLM inference (CPU-only) using quantized Llama-2 7B GGML
+Local Llama-2 7B GGML inference (CPU-only, lightweight quantization)

-RAG pipeline with PDF chunking + similarity search for grounded answers
+RAG workflow: PDF ingestion → chunking → embeddings → retrieval → grounded generation

-Chainlit UI for an interactive chat experience
+Chainlit UI for a fast, friendly chat experience in the browser

-Easy to extend to new PDFs, new embedding models, or different vector stores
+Easy to extend to new PDFs, new embedding models, and different vector stores

-Demo
-Chat in your browser via Chainlit:

-“What is diabetes mellitus?”
+What it can do
+Answer questions about medical topics based on the encyclopedia content

+Summarize relevant sections into short, readable explanations

+Generate medical text grounded in retrieved context (recommended with citations enabled)

+Example prompts:

+“Explain asthma and its common triggers.”

-“Summarize symptoms, diagnosis, and treatment for migraine.”
+“Summarize migraine symptoms and typical treatments.”

-“Explain hypertension in simple terms.”

-Tip: Enable citations/snippets from retrieved chunks for better trust and debuggability.

-Tech stack
-Embeddings (Retrieval): Sentence Transformers (Hummingbird model)

-LLM (Generation): Llama-2 7B Chat (GGML quantized)

-Orchestration: LangChain

-UI: Chainlit

-Knowledge source: The Gale Encyclopedia of Medicine, Volume 1 (2nd Edition) PDF

-LLM model details (Llama-2 GGML)
-Configured to work with:
+“What is hypertension?
+Keep it simple.”

+Architecture (RAG)
+Load the PDF (Gale Encyclopedia)

+Split text into chunks

+Create vector embeddings using the Hummingbird model

+Store embeddings in a vector index (FAISS/Chroma/etc.)

+Retrieve top-
+k
+k relevant chunks for each user query

+Generate an answer using Llama-2 conditioned on retrieved context

+Models
+1) Embeddings (Retrieval) — Hummingbird
+This project uses a Sentence Transformers Hummingbird embedding model to encode:

+Document chunks → vectors

+User queries → vectors

+Add your exact Hummingbird model ID (Hugging Face repo name) in the configuration/code so results are reproducible.

+2) LLM (Generation) — Llama-2-7B Chat (GGML)
+Recommended config from this repository:

-Name: llama-2-7b-chat.ggmlv3.q2_K.bin
+File: llama-2-7b-chat.ggmlv3.q2_K.bin

 Quantization: q2_K